BioJulia/BioServices.jl/docs/src/man/gggenome.md

 GGGenome is a ultrafast DNA sequence search service hosted by Database Center for Life Science (DBCLS).
 See "GGGenome Help" (https://gggenome.dbcls.jp/en/help.html) for more details.

-BioServices.GGGnome is a Julia module interfaces with the [GGGenome REST API](https://gggenome.dbcls.jp) to query a DNA sequence to various databases programmatically.
+BioServices.GGGenome is a Julia module interfaces with the [GGGenome REST API](https://gggenome.dbcls.jp) to query a DNA sequence to various databases programmatically.

 ## Getting Started